runblade/platform/README.md

     docker attach lc-experiencer-csharpblockchain
 ```

-Stop and remove all containers
+Stop and remove all containers:

 ```PowerShell
 #Platform-Wide